ogdf/ogdf/doc/build.md

 whether to include OGDF specific assertions (and how to handle them), additional include directories, and the likes.
 Running `ccmake` also allows you to specify the compiler, linker and the respective flags.
+Note that the availability of some options may depend on other configuration values.

 ```
 $ mkdir ogdf-release ogdf-debug